cucumber/docs/content/docs/community/faq.md

 For information about configuration options, see [Configuration](/docs/cucumber/configuration/).

 {{% block "java,kotlin" %}}
+When using JUnit 5, reference the [cucumber-junit-platform-engine documentation](https://github.com/cucumber/cucumber-jvm/tree/main/junit-platform-engine).

-When running Cucumber with JUnit, you can specify several options on how JUnit should run your tests.
+When running Cucumber with JUnit 4, you can specify several options on how JUnit 4 should run your tests.
 Check the section on [JUnit](https://docs.cucumber.io/cucumber/api/#junit) for more information.
 For more details about the available CucumberOptions, check the [code](https://github.com/cucumber/cucumber-jvm/blob/main/core/src/test/java/io/cucumber/core/options/CucumberOptions.java).

 {{% /block %}}

 ## Cucumber says my steps are undefined, but I have implemented step definitions!